What to eat in Alentejo? 18 typical dishes in Alentejo

 Sericaia with Elva Plums

 Sericaia with Elvas plums is one of the most iconic sweets in Alentejo.
 It is a convent sweet from Elvas, from the convent of Nossa Senhora da Conceição or Santa Clara.
-It is thought that the recipe was brought from the Indies by D. Constantino de Bragança, after the conquest of Malacca in 1510.
+The recipe is thought to have been brought from the Indies by D. Constantino de Bragança after the conquest of Malacca in 1510.

 Sericaia is a moist sweet made with eggs, flour, milk and sugar, cinnamon, and lemon peel.
-It is traditionally cooked and served in clay dishes and accompanied with Elvas plum.
+It is traditionally cooked, served in clay dishes, and accompanied by Elvas plums.
 Elvas plums are made with Queen Claudia green plums boiled in sugar syrup for hours; it is a laborious and complex process.
-Elvas plums alone are incredibly sweet but accompanied with sericaia, it is divine.
+Elvas plums alone are incredibly sweet, but accompanied by sericaia, they are divine.

 traditional desserts in Alentejo